 The most timely available air traffic indicator is the airport passenger throughput data collected by TSA (Transportation Security Administration).
-TSA counts people going through the security check points.
+TSA counts people going through the security checkpoints.
 From those numbers, we don’t know if a passenger is for a domestic trip or an international trip.
 Neither do we know if that passenger pays a premium fare or an economy fare.
 However, by analyzing the T-100 statistics and DB1B ticket samples in 2019, we can tell which airports have more international versus domestic traffic and which airports have relatively more passengers paying premium fares.

-As the opposite, JFK (New York) and MIA (Miami) are two airports with the largest percent of passengers for international trips.
+On the opposite, JFK (New York) and MIA (Miami) are two airports with the largest percent of passengers for international trips.
 In 2019, 55% of passengers from JFK and 50% of passengers from MIA are on international flights, according to the T100 statistics.
-However, Miami is also a hot tourist place, thanks to its warm whether and beautiful beaches.
+However, Miami is also a hot tourist place, thanks to its warm weather and beautiful beaches.
 To avoid mixing the growth drivers, we only pick JFK as an indicator for international air traffic.

 You may argue that one airport cannot represent all US international traffic and New York is also a popular tourist place.
 That’s true.
-The most accurate international traffic numbers can be found from the T100 statistics.
+The most accurate international traffic numbers can be found in the T100 statistics.
 But T100 reports have several month lags.
 When we compare the historical trend of international traffic with JFK passenger throughput, we found a very high correlation.
 Therefore, JFK is good to be treated as a wind vane for international traffic.

 With those wind vanes, we can look at the recovery status of the US commercial air industry!